TeamEngine/react-test/README.md

 ## Testing

-TeamEngine strives to automate testing as much as possible and for that we use [Cypress](https://www.cypress.io/).
-We would like to see test cases that make sense and actually prove that something works.
+We would like to see the existing cypress test suite extended to test/verify functionality added by you.
+Documentation can be found [here](https://www.cypress.io/).

 ### Running tests